badgirlbongi/bongihub/workflow.md

 --- the search form works well(screenshot provided)
 --- added search form on certain files
 --- put design on the search page
+--- added else stateent for not found places and added link to google (screenshot provided)